What are Music Publishing Royalties? A Complete Guide for 2023 - Part 2

 1. Major Record Labels

-If we look at the graphic below and start above the dotted line in red, we are dealing with the Songwriting Copyright flow of royalties.
+If we look at the graphic below and start above the dotted line in red, we are dealing with the Songwriting Copyright The flow of royalties can often be complex, but understanding it is essential for any recording artist.
 The streaming music royalties collected are divided into two categories: Performance Royalty for the PROs and Mechanical Royalty for the publishers.
 Firstly the publishers take a cut of the money for collecting the royalties.
 Then, the appropriate portions are distributed by the PROs to the songwriter and the publisher of the song, in accordance with the applicable splits for each PRO.

 How artists get paid through royalties who have a major record deal